-If you have questions, please call 1-???-????, Monday through Friday from 8:00 a.m. to 5:30 p.m.
+We deeply regret any inconvenience or concern this incident may cause you.
+If you have any remaining questions regarding this incident, please contact 1-888-918-0471, Monday through Friday from 8:00 a.m. to 5:30 p.m.
 Central Time.

-Sincerely,
+Sincerely